The Top 6 Blue Chip

 The pandemic forced governments around the world to take unprecedented measures in response, including shutdowns of businesses, trillions in financial stimulus and an enormous push to safeguard public health.
 Scientists are currently rolling out different COVID-19 vaccines in a history-making push to inoculate the world’s population.

 After suffering steep losses earlier in the year, the good news is that the stock market has rebounded.

 We’re seeing signs that a V-shaped economic recovery remains well underway, with GDP roaring back, improved productivity, retail sales beating expectations in most categories, home sales surging and imported goods returning to pre-pandemic levels, which is a sign of healthy consumer spending.

 There was a lot of uncertainty surrounding the presidential election, but Wall Street bounced back quickly after it was made clear that there would continue to be gridlock between the Senate and House.

 I want to draw your attention to another key factor to keep a close eye on: interest rates.
 In order to support the economy, the Federal Reserve has said it will maintain near-zero interest rates through 2023.
 Personally, I wouldn’t be surprised if ultralow interest rates persist for the rest of my lifetime.

-Interest rates at this level benefits select corners of the market, including real estate and commodities like gold.
-But overall, low interest rates will drive yield-hungry investors back to the stock market, as it continues to yield much more than Treasuries and banks.
+Overall, low interest rates will drive yield-hungry investors back to the stock market, as it continues to yield much more than Treasuries and banks.

 That doesn’t mean I’m suggesting you park your hard-earned cash in an index fund and forget it.
 Far from it.
 The indexes exist to represent the market as a whole, but they usually contain a lot of lousy stocks.